 The program is located within Loyola’s Department of Psychology, composed of faculty members who are productive scientists as well as dedicated instructors who infuse the latest research into their courses.
 We have been training exceptional master’s level mental health practitioners for five decades.
 The department includes master’s level clinicians with the LCPC credential as well as faculty members with doctorates in clinical and counseling psychology.
 A number of full-time faculty continue to work in private practice and over 20 affiliate faculty members focus on professional practice to ensure that the realities of clinical work are addressed.
 Reflecting Loyola’s Jesuit tradition, we focus on academic excellence, multicultural competence, social justice, and serving the community; we view both our students and the individuals we assist as complete beings and encourage their growth in multiple aspects of life.

 To prepare students, the program features a full-time, structured sequence of 60 credits and 600 hours of supervised field experience, completed over two years and four months.
-In-house practicum training is located at the Loyola Clinical Centers, a community-based interdisciplinary training clinic, while externship training is completed through Loyola’s large and diverse network of externship sites in the greater Baltimore-Washington area that range from world-famous academic medical centers to small group practices allowing students to tailor their training and experience to their clinical interests.
+Practicum training is a precursor to externship training, which is completed through Loyola's large and diverse network of externship sites in the greater Baltimore-Washington area that range from world-famous academic medical centers to small group practices allowing students to tailor their training and experience to their clinical interests.

 Outcomes and Job Opportunities